miracle0930/GestureViewController/README.md

 ## Features

-- SubViews on four directions had been pre-installed, call delegate and enable swipe gesture to enable them.
+- SubViews on four directions were pre-installed, set delegate and enable swipe gestures to enable them.

-- Subview was UIView by default, enabled custom UIControl
+- Subview was UIView by default, custom UIControl supported,

 ## Requirements